 - Writing content without compelling endings

-- Ignoring the key components in content writing
+- Ignoring the critical components in content writing

 - Not using powerful headlines